A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Extensive Applications Beyond NMT

 \textbf{General-Purpose NAR Text Generation.} Some works aim to design a general NAR method that can support multiple text generation tasks.
 Su~\etal~\cite{su2021non} employ BERT as the backbone of a NAR generation model for machine translation, sentence compression, and summarization.
 They add a CRF output layer on the BERT architecture for non-autoregressive tasks.
 For length prediction, they adopt two special tokens \texttt{[eos]} to dynamically guide the end of the generation.
 They extend the architecture of BERT to capture the target side dependency better and improve the performance further.
 For length prediction, they propose a simple and elegant decoding mechanism to help the model determine the target length on-the-fly.
-Jiang~\etal~\cite{jiang2021improving} propose MIx Source and pseudo-Target (MIST), which adopts an iterative training mechanism to improve the ability of the NAR model without introducing extra cost during inference for question generation, summarization, and paraphrasing tasks.
 Jiang~\etal~\cite{jiang2021improving} propose a new paradigm to adopt pre-trained encoders for NAR text generation tasks.
 They propose a simple and effective iterative training method, MIx Source and pseudo Target (MIST), for the training stage without introducing extra cost during inference.
 Yang~\etal~\cite{yang2021pos} attempt to explore the alternatives for KD in text summarization and story generation.
 They focus on linguistic structure predicted by a Part-of-Speech (POS) predictor to help alleviate the multimodality problem.
+Mallinson~\etal~\cite{mallinson2022edit5} propose EdiT5, which decomposes the generation process into three sub-tasks: tagging, re-ordering, and insertion, where the first two adopt a non-autoregressive manner, but the last one uses an autoregressive decoder.
+They evaluate the performance in sentence fusion, grammatical error correction, and decontextualization.
 Qi~\etal~\cite{qi2021bang} explore to design a large-scale pre-trained model that can support different decoding strategies when applied to downstream tasks.
 Concretely, they leverage different attention mechanisms during the training stage and fine-tuning strategies to adapt from AR to NAR generation.
 To verify the effectiveness of their model, they evaluate the proposed method for question generation, summarization, and dialogue generation tasks.
+Moreover, they further introduce a self-paced mixed distillation method~\cite{qi2022self} to improve the generation capability of BANG.
 Agrawal~\etal~\cite{agrawal2022imitation} propose a framework that adopts an imitation learning algorithm for applying NAR models to editing tasks such as controllable text simplification and abstractive summarization.
 They introduce a roll-in policy and a controllable curriculum to alleviate the mismatching problem between training and inference.
+Li~\etal~\cite{li2022elmer} propose ELMER, which introduces a token-level early exit mechanism into NAR models for the first time.
+They leverage layer permutation language modeling for pre-training, which can achieve substantial performance improvements on text summarization, question generation, and dialogue generation tasks.